 Baked Coconut Shrimp with Mango Dipping Sauce

-Baked Coconut Shrimp with Sweet Mango Sauce is a light and flavorful appetizer.
-Juicy shrimp are coated in crunchy coconut and baked until golden, then paired with a simple mango dipping sauce.
+Baked coconut shrimp with mango sauce is a light and flavorful appetizer.
+Jumbo shrimp are coated in crunchy coconut and baked until golden, then paired with a simple dipping sauce.
 Sweet, savory, and easy to make.

 Cajun Shrimp with Brown Butter Sauce

-This buttery blackened shrimp recipe is a quick, one-pan meal that’s full of flavor.
-Made with XL shrimp, a bold homemade seasoning, fresh lemon, and butter, it’s ready in just 15 minutes.
+This buttery blackened shrimp recipe is a quick, one-pan meal that's full of flavor.
+Made with jumbo shrimp, homemade Cajun seasoning, fresh lemon, and butter, it's ready in just 15 minutes.

 Coconut Oil Shrimp

-Make this easy Coconut Oil Shrimp recipe for a light, flavorful dinner.
-Shrimp are sautéed in coconut oil for a clean, tropical taste that’s ready in minutes.
-Perfect for a healthy, high-protein meal!
+Make this easy Coconut Oil Shrimp in a large skillet for a quick, flavorful healthy dinner.
+Shrimp are sautéed in coconut oil for a clean, tropical taste and a high-protein meal that's ready in minutes.

 Healthy Sides for Seafood